open-telemetry/opentelemetry.io/content/en/blog/2023/spring-native/index.md

 ## A history of the last months

-The OpenTelemetry Spring Boot Starter allows to add OpenTelemetry to your application without byte code instrumentation.
+The OpenTelemetry Spring Boot Starter allows to add OpenTelemetry to your application without bytecode instrumentation.
 The OpenTelemetry Java contributors have used this to instrument Spring Boot Native Images.
 By adding the starter dependency to your project, you will benefit from an OTLP exports of logs (added the last months), spans and metrics, with an auto-instrumentation